-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking prazosin, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking prazosin.
 If you need to have eye surgery at any time during or after your treatment, be sure to tell your doctor that you are taking or have taken prazosin.

-- you should know that this drug may make you drowsy or dizzy.
+- you should know that this medication may make you drowsy or dizzy.
 Do not drive a car, operate machinery, or perform dangerous tasks for 24 hours after the first time you take prazosin or after your dose is increased.